twilio/twilio-ruby/README.md

 ## Recent Update

-As of release 5.1.0, Beta and Developer Preview products are now exposed via the main `twilio-java` artifact.
+As of release 5.1.0, Beta and Developer Preview products are now exposed via the main `twilio-ruby` artifact.
 Releases of the `alpha` branch have been discontinued.

 If you were using the `alpha` release line, you should be able to switch back